The Effectiveness of Supervised Machine Learning Algorithms in Predicting Software Refactoring: Discussion

 \subsection{The need for more fine-grained refactoring recommendations}

-In this first step, we have showed that machine learning can model the refactoring recommendation problem.
-And, although we provide recommendations at different levels of granularity (i.e., class, method, and variable levels), we see room for even more fine-grained recommendation.
+In this first step, we have showed that ML can model the refactoring recommendation problem.
+Although the current models provide recommendations at different levels of granularity (i.e., class, method, and variable levels), there is room for improvement by fine-tuning models to offer even more fine-grained refactoring recommendations.
 Take as an example the \textit{Extract Method} refactoring.
 Our models can identify which method would benefit from an extraction; however, it currently does not point to which parts of that method should be extracted (i.e., initial token and end token).
-Another example is the \textit{Move Method} refactoring: to which class should this method be moved to?
+Another example are refactorings that involve more than one class, e.g., \textit{Move Method} or \textit{Pull Up Method}: to which class should the method be moved to?

 We see a future where, for each of the refactorings we studied, a highly-specific model, able to provide fine-grained recommendations, is devised.
 We conjecture that models that learn precisely, e.g., what tokens to extract out of a method, would need to be deep.
 Therefore, we believe that deep learning will play an important role in the field of software refactoring in the near future.
 We discuss deep learning later in this section.